Sudan's paramilitary force shares video they claim shows 'surrendered' Egyptian troops | Law-Order

 Sudan's paramilitary force shares video they claim shows 'surrendered' Egyptian troops

-A mobilisation of RSF forces towards the Merowe military airport on Wednesday prompted an army statement on Thursday that described recent RSF moves as illegal and said it went beyond the force's duties, bringing long-bubbling disagreements to the surface.
+A mobilisation of RSF forces towards the Merowe military airport on Wednesday was the spark for an army statement on Thursday that described recent RSF moves as illegal and said it went beyond the force's duties, bringing long-bubbling disagreements to the surface.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)